CFPAOrg/Minecraft-Mod-Language-Package/README-en.md

 ## Related Information

 **How does the current localization project look like?
-Can I submit my list of mods that I want them to be translated?**<br>
+Can I submit my list of mods that I want them to be translated?**

 Currently, according to the popularity on CurseForge, we have chosen Minecraft 1.12.2 for the majority of our work, with over 1000 mods in the project.
-If you want any other mod to be translated, you can suggest through our [issue tracker](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package/issues), or email us directly.<br>
+If you want any other mod to be translated, you can suggest through our [issue tracker](https://github.com/CFPAOrg/Minecraft-Mod-Language-Package/issues), or email us directly.

 We have been propagating this project on [the MCBBS page](http://www.mcbbs.net/thread-774087-1-1.html).

 The history of this project can be seen in [TartaricAcid's blog](https://baka943.coding.me/2018/01/03/2018-01-03-AnIntroForWeblate/).

-**How did you guys set up the workflow?**<br>
+**How did you guys set up the workflow?**

-Ummmm, it's easy though:<br>
+Ummmm, it's easy though:

 - Get the popular mods on CurseForge with the web scraper.
 - Push the files to the GitHub repository with scripts